TorAhlqvist/TorAhlqvist/README.md

 - 👋 Hi, I’m @TorAhlqvist
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Malware
-- 🌱 I’m currently Learning CS50
-- 💞️ I’m looking to collaborate on Anything
 - 📫 How to reach me Tor.ahlqvist@gmail.com